-

 North East Botany

-Urban Flora of Newcastle and North Tyneside
+Urban Flora of Newcastle

 The Urban Flora of Newcastle and North Tyneside is the first comprehensive account of the wild plants growing across the Newcastle and North Tyneside conurbation, one of the largest in the UK.